 A typical trekking day means walking from morning to late afternoon.
 Each morning after packing your bags and then having a good breakfast, we will set off for day walks to our next designated overnights stop.

-We suggest that you carry a small day pack to put your water bottles, sunscreen cream, hats, raincoat, camera, and warm jumper just in case if the weather changes to cold, while rest of your belonging that you don’t need for the day goes in large duffel/kit bags for porters to carry.
+We suggest that you carry a small day pack to put your water bottles, sunscreen cream, hats, raincoat, camera, and a warm jumper just in case if the weather changes to cold, while the rest of your belonging that you don’t need for the day goes in large duffel/kit bags for porters to carry.

 The walk will last for 3 to 4 hours in the morning until lunch at midday.
-We stop for one hour to have lunch and rest before heading to our overnight destination in the comfort of tea house/lodge at villages.
+We stop for one hour to have lunch and rest before heading to our overnight destination in the comfort of the tea house/lodge at villages.
 At the end of the day after checking in the lodge, rest (read books, write your diary) or explore the village.

-The dinner will be served around 6 to 7 P.M. the dining room (Restaurant) inside the tea house/lodge.
+The dinner will be served around 6 to 7 P.M. in the dining room (Restaurant) inside the tea house/lodge.
 For dinner as per the menu or recommended by your guide must be ordered one hour in advance.
 After dinner evening will be spent often playing cards or discussing the day’s topic and events or writing a diary if we are habitual of it before heading off to bed for good sound sleep.

 Accommodation On ABC Trek

 We provide accommodation along the Annapurna Base Camp Trek in tea houses (mountain lodge).
 A Tea House is a combination of a guest house, restaurant, and social hang out.
 The rooms are with twin beds and little additional furniture like small tables or chairs.
 Blankets are generally provided (we recommend that you carry your own sleeping bags).
 Most bathrooms are common with squatting (Asian) toilets or of western comfort with sitting toilets.
 Most Tea Houses / Lodge have running water facilities.
-Most of the lodges have hot water for showers, but with extra charge in using hot showers cost you $3-4 dollars per hot shower.
+Most of the lodges have hot water for showers, but with extra charge in using hot showers costs you $1-2 dollars per hot shower.

 Meals During Trekking

 During the trekking session, full board meals are included (breakfast, lunch, and dinner provided).
-We provide food from these local lodge/tea houses as per choices on the menu.
+We provide food from these local lodge/tea houses as per the choices on the menu.
 Breakfast and dinner provided at the same tea house/lodge while lunch would be on the trail.
-Every Tea House serves traditional Nepali meal Dal Bhat (rice and lentils), and as well a variety of different food items, such as rice, seasonable vegetables, noodles, potatoes, and soups.
+Every Tea House serves the traditional Nepali meal Dal Bhat (rice and lentils), and as well a variety of different food items, such as rice, seasonable vegetables, noodles, potatoes, and soups.
 Some lodge serves western foods such as pizza, pasta, and French fries.
-Soft drinks, snacks, and beer are available in most of the Tea Houses restaurants.
-A variety of cereals, bread, and eggs dishes are generally available for breakfast.
+Soft drinks, snacks, and beer are available in most Tea Houses restaurants.
+A variety of cereals, bread, and egg dishes are generally available for breakfast.

 Safe Drinking Water in Trekking